 When she discovers that she’s pregnant, Sara is thrilled.
 She wants this baby more than she has ever wanted anything.
-But Tully Rutland, the father of her baby and the only man Sara has ever loved, dies before she tells him that she’s pregnant.
-The Rutlands have never approved of Sara.
-She feels that her only choice is to move away so she can make a new life for herself and her baby.
+But the father of her baby and the only man Sara has ever loved dies before she tells him that she’s pregnant.

 Sara has only five hundred dollars in savings and no means of support after the baby is born.
 She knows she will have to go on welfare, but she escaped poverty once and is sure she can do it again.

 But the poverty Sara plunges into after she gives birth is beyond anything she had expected.
-Facing eviction and the possibility of living on the street, Sara fights for a way out of the situation she finds herself in.
+Facing eviction and the possibility of living on the street, Sara must find a way out of the trap she finds herself in.

 Click a button below to get Sara Barefield for $5.99 on Apple, Barnes & Noble, and Kobo.
 MARIAN20 is the coupon code for 20% off in my Payhip store.